ilyeSudo/blog/_posts/2017-10-25-webservices-for-dummies.md

 The information carried by the exit message of the relevant operation of this service includes the applicant's Social Security Number (SSN) and the status of the response which can be either "Approved" or "Denied".
 This information is described by the element XML AppraisalStatus XML schema appended.

 ## Part 1.
 Code <>
+PS: You can find the code on Github [here](https://github.com/ilyeSudo/webservices_blog_post)

 For the implementation, we'll work with **Java J2EE** since it well supports working with webservices.
 Besides, the Java version used in this tutorial is **"1.8.0_144"** with **Eclipse Java EE IDE** for Web Developers **Kepler** Service Release 2.

+In the other hand, the Eclipse plugin used for deploying the webservices is called [Axis2](https://axis.apache.org/axis2/java/core/download.html) all along with the [Tomcat](https://tomcat.apache.org/whichversion.html) server.

+You can follow this tutorial [here](http://www.objis.com/formation-java/Tutoriel-Web-services-avec-Axis-2.html) of how to setup the workspace.

 First, we'll create a brand new project of cours, and then we start with creating the model classes **AddressType**, **BorrowerInformation**, and **CreditCheckStatus** as described in the WSDL schema above and group them in a package we call _models_.
 {% highlight java %}